-Please know, per current SBA guidance, the last day to apply for a PPP loan is March 31.
+Please know applications will be processed on a first-come, first-served basis.
+Our teams are working diligently to process applications as quickly as possible.
+Per current SBA guidance, the last day to apply for a PPP loan is March 31.
 If available funds are exhausted before that date, we will update this page.

 What Funding is Available?

-Once we are allowed to begin processing applications on Jan.
-19, Arvest will accept both first-draw and second-draw PPP loan applications.
-Here are the types of loans that will be available:
+Arvest is accepting both first-draw and second-draw PPP loan applications.
+Here are the types of loans that are available:

 - First-time PPP loans for businesses who qualified under the CARES Act, but did not get a loan during last year’s round of funding